Netflix Anime Coming This September 2018

-Netflix has a few anime coming this September 2018.
+Netflix has a few new anime coming out this September.
 The list includes Last Hope (Jushinki Pandora), Dragon Pilot: Hisone and Masotan, Forest of the Piano (Piano no Mori), and Lost Song.

 #1.
 Last Hope Part 1 (Streaming Date: September 14, 2018)

 This anime will come out in two parts.
 The first part will come out this month and the second will be available on Netflix by December 2018, according to AnimeUKNews.
 In Last Hope, humans are almost extinct due to the Xianglong Crisis — aka Shanron or Soaring Dragon Crisis — in which the Quantum Reactor, holding unknown energy, exploded.

 The catastrophic event leads to the evolution of B.R.A.I or Biological Revolutionary of Accelerated Intelligence entities.
 B.R.A.I are a threat to humanity.
 Humans defend themselves with M.O.E.V or Multi-purpose Organic Evolution Vehicle variable units.
 The anime follows Leon, who lives in Neo Xianglong, years after the explosion.
 Leon, along with his companion, Chloe Lau, try to find a new way to fight the B.R.A.I.

 #2.
 Dragon Pilot: Hisone and Masotan (Streaming Date: September 21, 2018)

 This anime follows Hisone Amakasu, a rookie at Air Self-Defence Force.
 A dragon picks Amakasu to be his pilot at the Gifu Air Base, reported The Daily Dot.
-Anime fans could expect some cool action scenes and a whole load of tension in this upcoming release.
+Anime fans could expect some cool action scenes and a whole loy of tension in this upcoming release.

 #3.
 Forest of Piano or Piano no Mori Season 1 (Streaming Date September 18, 2018)

-This anime follows Kai and Shuhei who experienced drastically differently childhoods but brought together by music.
+This anime follows Kai and Shuhei, who experienced drastically differently childhoods but are brought together by music.
 Kai’s mother is a prostitute.
 He practices on the piano he finds in the forest.
 Meanwhile, Shuhei is from a family of well-known pianists and was raised playing the piano.
 The two boys meet and bond over their love of the instrument.

 Last Hope & Forest of Piano: Netflix enthüllt Release-Termine#news #animehttps://t.co/fKGdYoAVgO